polkachu/secure-server-setup/README.md

 ### Set up machine:

 1. Create Users: Create "ansible" and "ubuntu" users and allow them sudo access.
-The idea is to have "ansible" to run ansible playbooks automatically and "ubuntu" for ad hoc manual server management.
+The idea is to have "ansible" to run ansible playbooks automatically and "ubuntu" for ad hoc manual server management. ("ubuntu" is my chosen user.
+You can configure it in inventory file)
 2. Configure Machine: Set the hostname (based on inventory file) and timezone (Los Angeles Time)
+3. Create aliases for easy server management
-3. Update machine: Simply update and upgrade all applications shipped with the OS.
+4. Update machine: Simply update and upgrade all applications shipped with the OS.
+5. Install some essential software
+6. Optionally install node exporter (configurable in inventory)
+7. Optionally install promtail (configurable in inventory)

 ### Secure machine: